ErinMorelli/em-beer-manager/README.txt

 Styles can be accessed using `/wp-json/wp/v2/embm_styles` or individually at `/wp-json/wp/v2/embm_styles/<style_id>`.

 Groups can be accessed using `/wp-json/wp/v2/embm_groups` or individually at `/wp-json/wp/v2/embm_groups/<group_id>`.

+Additionally, beer profile, extras, and Untappd information is available via the API and is able to be updated via POST/PUT calls.

 = I accidentally deleted some of the pre-loaded styles, how do I get them back? =